Aslak-Fischer/Aslak-Fischer-Aslak-Fischer-AU202208945_Rune_Fischer/GOT_Sentiment_Analysis/README.md

 What does this file contain?
-This file contains both the R and HTML files for the sentiment analysis assignment on the portfolio.
+This file contains both the R and HTML files for the sentiment analysis assignment for the portfolio.